papb/better-promise-error-log/README.md

 Tested with native promises and Bluebird promises.

+This module uses the sibling module, [jsonify-error][jsonify-error], to prepare the error for logging.

 # How to use in browsers

 Simply include browser.js in your entry point: